seequent/PyTOUGH/README.md

 # What's new in PyTOUGH?

-The latest stable version is 1.6.5, which has:
+The latest stable version is 1.6.6, which has:

-* an improvement to the mulgrid column_track() function, to avoid discarding small columns in slice plots for grids with a large range of column sizes
+* ability to convert EOS3 models to Waiwera JSON input